gincwang/language-liftoff/README.md

 # language-liftoff
 This is an informational website I made for my wife's private speech and language clinic, to find out more please visit www.languageliftoff.com

-I wanted to create this website as an opportunity to learn about how React JS works, so here are the few libraries/concepts I've played with in this project:
+I wanted to create this website as an opportunity to learn about React JS, so here are the few libraries/concepts I've played with in this project:
 * React JS
 * React-Router
 * ES6 syntax through Babel